seantey/minerl_parkour/README.md

 2. Try various algorithms and tricks to get better results.
 Hopefully at least Level 1 or 2 is achievable by end of June 2020.

 Technical ToDo:
 1. Current environment returns only sparse rewards (+100 reach goal, -100 death, 0 otherwise).
-Try creating a MineRL compatible gym environment which returns more state information using the MineRLNavigation environments (e.g. Compass angle, XYZ Coords, reward based on distance from goal, etc).
+Try creating a MineRL compatible gym environment which returns more state information using the MineRLNavigation environments (e.g. Camera angle, XYZ Coords, reward based on distance from goal, etc).

 Training Examples: